Also see our iPhone FAQ below.

 Cost of Buying an iPhone in Germany versus the USA

 One thing is very clear: If you want to buy an unlocked iPhone, buy it in the US!
 You’ll save a lot of money.
-In most cases, the cost of an unlocked iPhone bought in Europe (even adjusting for VAT/sales tax) is over $100 more expensive than one acquired in the US.
-An unlocked 16GB* iPhone 6s now costs $649 from Apple in the US.
-The unlocked price from Apple in Germany is 699 euros (about $780 USD as of August 2015).
-The unlocked 5s now costs 599 euros ($675) in Germany.
+In most cases, the cost of an unlocked iPhone bought in Europe (even adjusting for VAT/sales tax) is over $200 more expensive than one acquired in the US.
+See the cost comparison chart below.

 Sources: Apple USA, Apple Germany

-The 16 GB iPhone 6s is $131 cheaper in the US than in Germany, and the savings on the 64 and 128 GB models are even greater!
+The 64 GB iPhone 8 is $252 cheaper in the US than in Germany, and the savings on the 256 GB model are even greater ($304)!
 Even allowing for sales tax (depends on where in the US you buy your iPhone), the US phone is much cheaper than the same phone from the Apple Store in Germany.
-Partly, this is because the price in euros is slightly more than the dollar price, even though, as I write this, one euro equals about $1.11 (but the euro goes up and down against the dollar).
-The euro prices include Germany’s 19 percent VAT (about 133 euros/$148 for the 16 GB iPhone 6), while the US prices do not include any possible sales tax, which depends on the state in which the phone is purchased.
+Partly, this is because the price in euros is slightly more than the dollar price, even though, as I write this, one euro equals about $1.19 (but the euro goes up and down against the dollar).
+The euro prices include Germany’s 19 percent VAT (about 133 euros/$158 for the 64 GB iPhone 8), while the US prices do not include any possible sales tax, which depends on the state in which the phone is purchased.

 Bottom line: If you want an iPhone to use in Germany and/or Europe, buy the unlocked GSM version in the United States if you can!

-Note: The new iPhone 7 and the old 6/6s, 5/5s/5c and 4s are compatible with both CDMA (Verizon, Sprint) and GSM (AT&T, T-Mobile) networks.
+Note: Current iPhone models are compatible with both CDMA (Verizon, Sprint) and GSM (AT&T, T-Mobile) networks.
 That means you can buy an iPhone from either Verizon, Sprint, AT&T or T-Mobile that will work in Europe.
 Verizon’s old CDMA iPhone 4 will NOT work in Europe.
-Get the newer iPhone models!
-However, an unlocked iPhone 6, 5s or 5c bought from Apple will not work with CDMA-based carriers such as Verizon Wireless or Sprint in the US.
+An unlocked iPhone 7, 6, 5s or 5c bought from Apple will not work with CDMA-based carriers such as Verizon or Sprint in the US.
 (Not a problem in Europe, which is GSM only.)